Sinéad Sullivan-Paul

 -

-Using trauma-informed practices, we explore the cause and effect of our decisions and actions.
-Bringing awareness to our internal framework offers a lifelong compass to check which behaviours, networks, practices, habits, relationships are congruent by discerning between internal triggers and external patterns to better access to peace of mind.
+Using trauma-informed practices, we explore the cause and effect of our decisions.
+Bringing awareness to our internal compass helps check which behaviours, practices, habits, relationships are congruent with our values.
+By learning to discern between internal triggers and external patterns we can know what step may lead us to betray ourselves, and which may bring us closer to the peace and clarity we are longing for.